rehfeldmedical/README/rnd/your-first-day/README.md

 Once that is done we can start getting you on our systems.

-## Getting access to our systems
+## Getting access to our applications

-We have a collection of systems
+The following application help us stay productive.
+You should get access to:

-- [ ] Get access to your company email.
+- [ ] `Gmail`.
 You email should already have a bunch of unread mail that invite you to create accounts on the systems described below.
-- [ ] Get access to your company calendar.
-We use 'GCal' so you should already have access to this.
+- [ ] `Gcal`.
+We use Google calendar so you should already have access to this.
-- [ ] Get access to `1Password`.
+- [ ] `1Password`.
 This is our password manager.
-- [ ] Get access to `Slack`.
+- [ ] `Slack`.
 This is our messaging tool.
-- [ ] Get access to `Confluence`.
+- [ ] `Confluence`.
 This is what we use for internal documents such as meeting notes and road maps.
-- [ ] Get access to `YouTrack`.
+- [ ] `YouTrack`.
 This is our task management tool.
+- [ ] `ClickUp`.
+Our CEO uses this to assign tasks that are not part of `YouTrack` and don't follow sprints.
-- [ ] Get access to `DropBox` and `Boxcryptor` This is where we store files that are not part of the production system or stored on the Data Warehouse.
+- [ ] `DropBox` and `Boxcryptor`.
+This is where we store files that are not part of the production system or stored on the Data Warehouse.
-- [ ] Get access to the `RnD` team on GitHub.
+- [ ] the `RnD` team on GitHub.
 This is where we will keep all of our data science projects.

 Now that you have access to our systems its time to put them to use.